alexandrarh/alexandrarh/README.md

 I've also worked as a Data Analyst for UC San Diego's WalkMe; there I helped implement and create digital guides, which were implemented into UC San Diego's digital platforms, as a way to help students–and faculty–navigate their way through such platforms.
 Furthermore, I worked with IBM Public Toolchain's JIRA for software development, and data analysis tools to measure user frequency (to help drive the implementations).

 ## Languages and Projects
-I have experience in Java, Python, SQL, Jupyter Notebooks (including seaborn, pandas, numpy), HTML, CSS, JavaScript, and jQuery.
+I work primarily in Python, Java, Bash, VIM, Jupyter, SQL, jQuery, HTML, CSS, and JavaScript.

 With projects, my most recent one is "Digital Art Keywords," a research data science project aimed at studying the relationship between caption keywords and content popularity (on DeviantArt) using several data visualizations and machine learning models like Lassos and Decision Trees.
 I also have my portfolio, which is *continously* improved on.

 My past projects include Astrologify, a Python and Spotify API program that utilized ML algorithms to create playlists based on top songs and astrological signs, and ReminderApp, a Java program that used real date and time data to help remind the users of certain tasks that needed to be completed.

 ## Contact
-To contact me, you can reach me at [arh003@ucsd.edu](mailto:arh003@ucsd.edu) or [alexavndrarh@gmail.com](mailto:alexavndrarh@gmail.com).
-You can also check out my [LinkedIn](https://linkedin.com/in/alexavndrarh) here!
+To contact me, you can reach me at [alexavndrarh@gmail.com](mailto:alexavndrarh@gmail.com) or [arh003@ucsd.edu](mailto:arh003@ucsd.edu).
+You can also check out my [LinkedIn](https://linkedin.com/in/alexavndrarh)!